stevearrants/style/docs/principlesofcontent.md

 Help people find the information they need quickly and easily.
 Guide them through the journey.

-Do the hard work to make it simple
+KISS -- Keep It Simple, Stupid
 ----------------------------------

 * Use plain language and simple sentences.
 * Be clear, not clever.
 * Write as if you're speaking to your mom or dad.
-* Write for the audience, not yourself
+* Write for the audience, not yourself.

-Our end-users, customers, and all readers have complex experiences and backgrounds.
+Our users have complex experiences and backgrounds.
 Respect that.

 Know the audience.
 I can't stress this enough!
 Talk to them.
 Don't ask what they *want*.
 Observe and give them what they *need*.